 Other topic headings lead to sub categories.
 For example, Manuals contains four different manuals: MCCCS, Basics of Gaussian, Glide 5.8 User Manuel, and Maestro.
 Each of these folders contain recordings of books.
 The organization levels reflect headings found within the book.
 First, it’s separated into chapters, then in section heading.

 Having things organized in subsections like this can make it much easier to find a specific piece of information.
 If I remember the name of the section under which a piece of information was found, I don’t have to listen through the whole article or chapter to find what I need.

 I also like to keep hard copies of articles.
-I have some sight, so even though I can’t read the text, it can help to see the general layout of the paper, where the paragraph breaks happen, where the visuals are placed, etc. Additionally, if I am confused by a plot or figure description made by my recorder, I can have a reader who is with me pull out the hard copy to answer my questions.
+I have some sight, so even though I can’t read the text, it can help to see the general layout of the paper, where the paragraph breaks happen, where the visuals are placed, etc. Additionally, if I am confused by a plot or figure description made by my recorder, I can have the reader who is with me reference the hard copy to answer my questions.